 July 23, 2003

-WASHINGTON (NNS) -- An important capability put in place during Operation Iraqi Freedom by the Navy helped ensure that the military could fight the enemy, head off a potential environmental disaster and clear the way for the delivery of humanitarian aid.
+WASHINGTON -- An important capability put in place during Operation Iraqi Freedom by the Navy helped ensure that the military could fight the enemy, head off a potential environmental disaster and clear the way for the delivery of humanitarian aid.
 Fortunately, it never had to be used.
-But if Saddam Hussein's forces had engaged in a deliberate act of environmental terrorism by destroying Iraq's offshore oil terminal platforms, people and equipment were in place to immediately undertake a major anti-pollution effort.
+But if Saddam Hussein's forces had engaged in a deliberate act of environmental terrorism by destroying Iraq's offshore oil terminal platforms, people and equipment were in place to undertake a major anti-pollution effort immediately.

 Although anti-pollution work has long been an area of expertise for the divers, engineers and technicians who work under the Supervisor of Salvage and Diving (SUPSALV), the onset of hostilities in Iraq this spring marked the first time anti-pollution assets were mobilized and deployed on a Navy ship in the battle space during offensive combat operations.